2018 HSBC Cash Back Credit Card Review – WalletHub Editors

-- $150 Bonus for Spending $500 in 3 Months: The average cash back card with an initial bonus offers just $114, or 24% less than the HSBC Cash Rewards Mastercard.
+- $150 Bonus for Spending $500 in 3 Months: The average cash back card with an initial bonus offers about $117, or 24% less than the HSBC Cash Rewards Mastercard.
 Very few cards offer bigger cash back bonuses.
 And when you convert this bonus into percentage terms, you’re earning 30% cash back.

 - 1.5% Cash Back Base Earning Rate: This rate applies to every purchase you make, which makes this card much simpler than many rewards competitors.
 It’s also more lucrative, considering that the average cash rewards card gives you slightly more than 1% back.

 - 10% Annual Rewards Bonus: The HSBC Cash Rewards Mastercard keeps you engaged by giving you a bonus equal to 10% of the cash back rewards that you earn each year, following your account anniversary.
-When you factor in the initial bonus, this effectively pushes your earning rate to 2.5% cash back the first year and 1.65% after.
 Not too shabby.

 Other Things To Consider